 Websites have changed a lot over the years.
 Websites were once solely used to give information about your company.
-But now websites are ground zero for every outdoor, firearm, defense or tech business trying to grow their brand, generate revenue, attract employees, host content and much more.
+But now websites are ground zero for businesses trying to grow their brand, generate revenue, attract employees, host content and much more.

-However, too many businesses get their website wrong because they hire designers or agencies who aren’t very clear on how to communicate their brand’s message and who can’t optimize their site for maximum efficiency—especially in markets that are ultra-competitive and difficult to stand out in—like the outdoor, firearms and defense marketplace.
+However, too many businesses get their website wrong because they hire designers or agencies who aren’t very clear on how to communicate their brand’s message and who can’t optimize their site for maximum efficiency—especially in markets that are ultra-competitive and difficult to stand out in.

 If you’re struggling to understand how to make your website more effective and need some help, you might want to pass this article on to your designer, agency or web manager to get things back on track.

 We StoryBrand Guides call this the “grunt test.”
 A caveman should be able to look at your header and grunt what it is you offer.
 If your website’s header doesn’t’ pass the grunt test – better go back to the drawing board.

 In simple words, say what it is you do in 7 words or less.
 Add a small description underneath if you need to clarify further.

 To the ladies reading this post, what if a guy walks up to you at a bar and says, “hey, let’s get started!”

 Your first response would be, “get started doing what?”
 Then you’d probably throw a drink in his face.

 But how many times have you seen this call to action on a website?
 Call to actions must be crystal clear to be understood.
 Examples of a clear call to action:

 - Buy Now